 In a large bowl, mix flour, baking powder, salt, sugar, and cayenne together using a whisk.
 Add the herbs, cheese and buttermilk.
 Stir together until dough forms.
 Once dough has formed, using an ice cream scooper, scoop out dough onto baking tray.
 With a brush, lightly butter tops.
 Bake for 15 minutes.

-Recipe from The Neely’s – Food Network
+Recipe adapted from The Neely’s – Food Network